stephenharris/yolo-walkthrough/README.md

     python test_counter_detection.py /path/to/dataset/ /path/to/output/

-This will find any images in the folder and apply the model (you may need to change the arugments passed to `performDetect`).
+This will find any images in the folder and apply the model (you may need to change the arugments passed to `YoloModel`).
 It will then generate the following images:

  - `{filename}-prediction.jpg` - the meter image with a bounding box drawn around the predicted counter region (incase of multiple predictions, the one with the highest confidence score is shown)
  - `{filename}-scaled-crop.jpg` - bounding box is scaled up by 20% and the image cropped to that region